SmartBear/hiptest-api-documentation/source/includes/_test_runs.md

 }
 ```

-This endpoint create a new test run.
+This endpoint creates a new test run.

 <aside class="notice">
 If you don't specify scenario ids, you'll create a test run with all your available scenarios in the project.